gpaumier/gp2/src/pages/home.rst

 After making a few small corrections to Wikipedia articles in 2005, I became more and more involved in the encyclopedia and its universe, serving the movement in almost every possible volunteer capacity.
 What started with a single edit eventually led to writing books, immigrating to the United States, creating software, managing teams of volunteers, photographing heads of state & Hollywood celebrities, and learning more about copyright laws than any human being ever should.

 I joined the Wikimedia Foundation in 2009 and spent almost a decade working on the technical platform that powers Wikipedia.
 I notably designed and led the development of UploadWizard, the customizable file upload software for Wikimedia Commons.
-I also wrote technical reports and other publications to increase collaboration between the engineers who code the platform, and the contributors who use the platform to write Wikipedia.
+I also wrote technical reports and other publications to increase collaboration between the engineers who code the platform and the contributors who use the platform to write Wikipedia.

 .. sidebar::
    :class: rowstart-4 rowspan-3